ROBLOX SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Against R...

-(MENAFN- PR Newswire) NEW ORLEANS, Dec.
-15, 2023 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 26, 2024 to file lead plaintiff applications in a securities class action lawsuit against Roblox Corporation (NYSE: RBLX ), if they purchased or otherwise acquired the Company's shares between March 10, 2021 and February 15, 2022, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Dec.
+19, 2023 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 26, 2024 to file lead plaintiff applications in a securities class action lawsuit against Roblox Corporation (NYSE: RBLX), if they purchased or otherwise acquired the Company's shares between March 10, 2021 and February 15, 2022, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help